jzacsh/vcsq/README.md

 # there's compiler errors you're trying to read.
 ```

+NOTE: running `nix-shell` at the root of this repo will enter you in to you
+subshell with all the necessary dev tools (see `./shell.nix`).
+This will let you
+easily run anything you find in the ci/cd yaml scripts (`./.gitlab-ci.yml`).

 ### Tests

 e2e tests of the CLI binary, in `vcsq-cli/tests/`, are the strategy for the moment;